Running WRF¶

 dfi_fwdstop_second

-To use the constant boundary condition option, set constant_bc=.true. in the &bdy_control namelist record.
+For a constant boundary condition, set constant_bc=.true. in the &bdy_control namelist record.

 Note